FTSE 100 index closes lower

 Trading updates: Associated British Foods PLC (LON:ABF), Whitbread PLC (LON:WTB), Experian PLC (LON::EXPN), Sage Group PLC (LON:SGE), N Brown Group PLC (LON:BWNG), GVC Holdings PLC (LON:GVC), Premier Foods PLC (LON:PFD), Game Digital PLC (AGM) (LON:GMD), DP Eurasia NV (LON:DPEU), SSP Group PLC (LON:SSP), Workspace Group plc (LON:WKP), Ibstock PLC (LON:IBST)

 Interims: Ilka PLC (LON:IKA)

 Economic data: RICS house price survey; US weekly jobless claims; US housing starts; US Philly Fed manufacturing index

 Around the markets:

-- Marks & Spencer could close more stores than 110 already planned - Independent
+- Marks & Spencer must axe even more stores than the 100 already planned to revive its fortunes, it said last night – Daily Mail

 - Patisserie Valerie has admitted that a £40mln alleged fraud was more extensive than had been thought; the company has hired KPMG to carry out a “review of all options” - The Times

 - Goldman Sachs has allocated more than $500mln to cover legal costs last year as it was drawn deeper into the 1MDB scandal – The Times

 - Sear’s chairman and largest shareholder, Eddie Lampert, won a bankruptcy auction for the company, averting liquidation of the iconic chain – The Guardian